dgraph-io/charts/PUBLISH.md

 ### Upload the package to GitHub

-Set the envionments variables below:
+Set the envionment variables below:

 ```bash
 $ export CR_OWNER="github-username"